webdevbrian/ultimate-gig/README.md

   - **Mark as played** button to track play count and last played timestamp.
   - Adjustable font size (+/- controls, persisted per device).
   - Optional auto-scroll with configurable speed (0.1x – 3.0x).
+  - **Local tab caching** – once a tab loads it is stored in `localStorage`, so revisiting the same song is instant unless you explicitly refresh from the playlist table.
   - Per-song notes panel (for cues, capo info, reminders, etc.).
   - Displays tuning information and tab type (chords, tab, pro).
   - Ability to collapse the header for a focused performance view.